-The Company has a Code of Ethics that governs the conduct of Saputo's directors, officers and employees.
+The Company has a Code of Ethics that governs the conduct of its directors, officers and employees.
 The Code of Ethics can be obtained on SEDAR at www.sedar.com.
 The Corporate Governance and HR Committee is responsible for the compliance process relating to the Code of Ethics and for the reporting process to the Board with respect thereto.
-Pursuant to the process implemented, Management is required to report to the Corporate Governance and HR Committee, on an annual basis, any non-compliance by managers of the Company, except for any non-compliance by executive officers, which is required to be reported promptly to the Corporate Governance and HR Committee.
-Compliance with the Code of Ethics by employees who do not qualify as managers of the Company is handled by the Company's Human Resources Department.
+The Company's Executive Vice President, Human Resources, has overall responsibility for the oversight of the Code of Ethics.
+In addition, pursuant to the process implemented, Management is required to report to the Corporate Governance and HR Committee, on an annual basis, any non-compliance by managers of the Company, except for any non-compliance by executive officers, which is required to be reported promptly to the Corporate Governance and HR Committee.

-The Code of Ethics includes a section on conflicts of interest, and a statement that must be completed and signed by all employees, including senior executives, as well as all directors, requiring any potential, apparent or real conflict of interest involving the employee or director to be reported.
+The Code of Ethics specifies that officers and managers have elevated responsibilities to lead by example and that they are responsible for promoting a culture of compliance and integrity.
+The Code of Ethics includes provisions on compliance with laws, including anti-bribery and antitrust laws.
+It also includes a section on gifts and other advantages, as well as on conflicts of interest, and a statement must be completed and signed by all employees, including senior executives, as well as all directors, requiring any potential, apparent or real conflict of interest involving the employee or director to be reported.